The garden can be the most magical place in your home.

 Not only is it important to add sounds, but it’s essential to subtract those you don’t want in your sacred space.
 This is especially true for people who live on busy streets or who have noisy neighbors.
 Outside sound can interfere with peaceful activities like meditation or relaxation.

-But don’t forget that acoustic fencing will also reflect sounds from inside.
+But don’t forget that acoustic fencing will also reflect sounds from the inside.
 This can act like a magnifier, making the existing audible sounds of your yard much more obvious.

 Be mindful of your neighbors when creating a sound wall.
 The last thing you want to do is subject your neighbors to sounds they don’t want to hear!